upros/acme-integrations/draft-ietf-acme-integrations.md

 "The nature of communication between an EST server and a CA is not described in this document."

-This section outlines how ACME could be used for communication between the EST RA and the CA. The example call flow leverages {{!I-D.ietf-acme-subdomains}} and shows the RA proving ownership of a parent domain, with individual client certificates being subdomains under that parent domain.
-This is an optimization that reduces DNS and ACME traffic overhead.
-The RA could of course prove ownership of every explicit client certificate identifier.
+This section outlines how ACME could be used for communication between the EST RA and the CA. The example call flow leverages {{!I-D.ietf-acme-subdomains}} and shows the RA proving ownership of a parent domain using the 'dns-01' challenge type, with individual client certificates being subdomains under that parent domain.

-The example also illustrates using the ACME DNS challenge type, but this integration is not limited to DNS challenges.
 ACME {{!RFC8555}} defines how the ACME client, which in this example is the EST RA, and ACME server interact with the DNS system.
 Please refer to ACME {{!RFC8555}} for details on all relevant DNS operations.

+Use of {{!I-D.ietf-acme-subdomains}} is an optional optimization that reduces DNS and ACME traffic overhead.
+The RA could of course prove ownership of every explicit client certificate identifier.

 The call flow illustrates the client calling the EST /csrattrs API before calling the EST /simpleenroll API.
 This enables the server to indicate what fields the client should include in the CSR that the client sends in the /simpleenroll API.
 CSR Attributes handling are discussed in {{csr-attributes}}.